Dridge/fantasy-award-assistant/README.md

 ### Produce a MoM

 With that data for the given month on each manager return the manager that had the best "score"

+## Insiders

+Similar to MkDocs we follow a sponsorware and insiders approach to releases and advanced features.
+Advanced features being anything beyond the basic and free functionality.
+New features are first exclusively released to sponsors as part of Insiders.
+I am new to this concept so have taken the lead from other projects specifically mkdocs as an example of how this can work well.
+Their documentation is great on the subject: https://squidfunk.github.io/mkdocs-material/insiders/

+I plan to use mkdocs in this project and others in the near future.